Indigenous archaeology: Background

 Archaeology has its origins in European colonial policies and replicated extractive practices through the collection of material culture, including human remains.
 While some items were legitimately purchased, many were excavated from graves without the consultation or permission of the Indigenous community to whom they belonged.
 From the 18th to 20th century, these remains were then transferred into museum or university collections where they were studied by European and American scientists as evidence in the creation of racial classification systems.

 Until the latter 20th century, Indigenous communities lacked the legal standing to challenge these institutions.
-The rise of global anti-colonial movements of the 1970s and 1980s led by Aboriginal and Indigenous people in settler-colonial nations led to the passage of legislature that would prevent further harm and establish legal rights concerning material culture.
+The rise of global anti-colonial movements of the 1970s and 1980s led by Aboriginal and Indigenous people in settler-colonial nations led to the passage of legislation that would prevent further harm and establish legal rights concerning material culture.
 In the United States, Congress passed the Native American Graves Protection and Repatriation Act (NAGPRA) in 1990 and amended in 2025, which requires federal agencies and institutions that receive federal funding to return Native American "cultural items" to lineal descendants and culturally affiliated American Indian tribes, Alaska Native villages, and Native Hawaiian organizations.
 Alberta is the only Canadian province with specific laws relating to repatriation with First Nations Sacred Ceremonial Objects Repatriation Act being updated in 2016.
 Provincial governments have recognised that local First Nations had an interest in the archaeological permit application process.
 Australia has no laws directly governing repatriation, but there is a government programme relating to the return of Aboriginal remains and artefacts, the International Repatriation Program (IRP), administered by the Department of Communications and the Arts.
 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP or DOTROIP), which is a legal non-binding resolution that suggests countries return ceremonial objects (article 12) and human remains (article 12), was not accepted by the US, Canada, Australia, and New Zealand.